hoffmanap/housingstrategy/README.md

 Policy interventions are layered on top of the base scenario.
 They modify the unit or job yield for eligible parcels, either by setting a specific gross yield or by boosting yield from other interventions.
 Multiple interventions can be active simultaneously; the model takes the **highest single-intervention yield** for units and jobs separately (they do not stack additively), except where noted.

 ### Accessory Dwelling Units (ADUs)
-**Eligibility:** Parcels with at least one existing unit and a minimum lot size of 3,000 sq ft.
+**Eligibility:** Parcels with exactly 1 existing unit (single-family).
+No lot-size minimum — a real ADU-enabling ordinance applies regardless of lot size; buildability at the margins is the homeowner's problem, not a citywide capacity assumption.
+Does not use the underutilization screen (see above).
 **Yield:** 1 net new unit per eligible parcel.
-**Rationale:** ADUs are assumed to be attached or detached secondary units added to existing single-family or small multifamily lots.
-The one-unit-per-parcel assumption reflects typical municipal ADU ordinance limits and realistic construction patterns.
+**Rationale:** ADUs are assumed to be attached or detached secondary units added to existing single-family homes specifically — a duplex or larger already has multiple units and isn't what "an ADU" describes.

 ### Lot Splits
-**Eligibility:** Underutilized parcels with a minimum lot size of 7,000 sq ft.
+**Eligibility:** Underutilized parcels at least double a minimum buildable lot size (3,500 sq ft — a documented assumption, not derived from El Paso's actual subdivision code), for a combined minimum of 7,000 sq ft.
-**Yield:** 1 net new unit per eligible parcel.
+**Yield:** The lot becomes two buildable lots; net yield is `max(0, 2 − existing units)`.
-**Rationale:** Lot splits allow a single large residential parcel to be subdivided into two developable lots, each capable of supporting one unit.
-The 7,000 sq ft minimum reflects a practical lower bound for producing two viable buildable lots in El Paso's residential fabric.
+**Rationale:** A lot split needs to leave two genuinely buildable halves, not just any subdivision.
+The minimum lot size is a stated assumption, not an empirical figure — see the methodology modal for the reasoning.

 ### Mansion Conversions
-**Eligibility:** Underutilized parcels with a minimum lot size of 4,000 sq ft.
+**Eligibility:** A real recorded structure to convert — `footprint_sqft` or `interior_sqft` greater than 0.
+Does not use the underutilization screen or any lot-size minimum (see "Underutilized doesn't gate every policy" above) — coverage ratio doesn't determine whether a large existing home is a good conversion candidate.
-**Yield:** 4 gross units, minus existing units.
+**Yield:** Usable interior area (favoring `interior_sqft` — total floor area across stories — over `footprint_sqft`, which only covers the ground floor) is discounted 15% for hallways/common areas lost in a conversion, then divided by the adjustable unit size assumption: `gross = floor((interior or footprint sq ft × 0.85) / unit size)`, minus existing units.
-**Rationale:** This intervention models the internal conversion of a single existing large-footprint home into up to 4 apartments — a distinct pathway from Missing Middle Housing below, which assumes new construction from scratch.
-Capping at 4 units (rather than scaling with lot size) reflects that conversion yield is bounded by the existing structure's floor area, not by how much additional land is available.
-Net yield subtracts existing units to avoid double-counting.
+**Rationale:** This intervention models the internal conversion of a single existing structure into multiple apartments — distinct from Missing Middle below, which assumes new construction or major redevelopment.
+Tying yield to the actual recorded structure size (rather than a flat unit count or lot size) means the formula only produces a nonzero result where a real building is recorded to convert — which also means it's correctly inapplicable on the roughly 20-30% of parcels (by district) missing that structure data.
+See the parcel popup's data-gap flag for this case.

 ### Missing Middle Housing (4–8 Units) & Missing Middle Housing (9–16 Units)

 **Why these caps and this eligibility rule exist — Texas SB840:** SB840 requires that any zone permitting more than 3 units must allow 4 floors and the city's maximum density (145 units/acre) — a state mandate the city cannot restrict.
 The one exception is a "workaround": on parcels that currently have 1–3 existing units (single-family, duplex, or triplex), the city may impose additional local limits in exchange for offering a density bonus.
 Both Missing Middle checkboxes model this bonus program specifically — which is why eligibility is restricted to exactly 1, 2, or 3 existing units.

-**Eligibility:** Underutilized parcels with exactly 1, 2, or 3 existing units.
+**Eligibility:** Exactly 1, 2, or 3 existing units.
+Does not use the underutilization screen (see above) — an earlier version of this tool did, which incorrectly excluded the majority of real candidates (61-65% of occupied 1-3 unit parcels exceed the 15% coverage threshold, since that's just what a normal house on a normal lot looks like).

 **Yield — same formula, different cap:**
 1. Compute the buildable envelope: 35 ft height cap (≈3 floors, at a standard ~11.7 ft floor-to-floor height — a local limit below SB840's full 4-floor mandate, part of the city's workaround) × 50% lot coverage × lot area, divided by the adjustable unit size assumption — `envelope units = floor((lot sq ft × 0.5 × 3) / unit size)`.